TimSusa/traktor-meta-to-butt/README.md

 ./spawnTrackInfo.sh
 ```

-A file watcher should listen to play list changes, and write them after extra parsing into currentTrackName.txt, which is your ticket to BUTT.
+A "file watcher" listens to played tracks in the logs, parse them out, and write them after extra parsing into currentTrackName.txt, which is your ticket to BUTT.

+I nice benefit, you can exactly use this text file as your playlist.

 # Settings in BUTT